 - 1. Preliminary Action.
-Where possible, and where a person feels able, a direct approach to the other person is the preferred option.
+Where possible, and where a person feels able, a direct approach to the other person is preferred.
 An explanation that the behaviour is unacceptable and a request to stop the behaviour may be an effective means of dealing with the current and potential issues. - 2.
-Where it is not possible to directly approach another person, the matter should be reported to HR if concerns a staff member, and to the Dean if it concerns a student.
-In circumstances where the complaint involves HR or the Dean, the complaint should be made to the next higher level of management.
-Reports should be in writing and include details of dates, times, witnesses and a description of the instances of discrimination or harassment.
+Where it is not possible to directly approach another person, the matter should be reported to the Human Resources Office (HRO) if it concerns a staff member and to the Deputy President (Education) (DPE) if it concerns a student.
+When the complaint involves the HRO or the DPE, the complaint should be made to the President.
+Reports should be in writing and include details of dates, times, witnesses and a description of discrimination or harassment.
 Complainants are also encouraged to seek counselling and/or other support. - 3.
-On receipt of a complaint the Dean/ HR must take immediate action.
-The Dean/ HR should meet immediately with the complainant to inform them of their options, and to offer counselling and support services if appropriate. - 4.
-The Dean/ HR should consider the level of seriousness of the complaint, and decide whether or not the complaint involves student or staff misconduct and, if so, follow formal procedures as outlined below.
-If the complaint involves unlawful activity, the matter must be reported to police for investigation. - 5.
-In circumstances not warranting formal procedures, the Dean/ HR should address concerns and take action to stop the behaviour.
+On receipt of a complaint, the DPE or HRO must take immediate action.
+The DPE/ HRO should meet immediately with the complainant to inform them of their options and to offer counselling and support services if appropriate. - 4.
+The DPE/ HRO should consider the level of seriousness of the complaint and decide whether or not the complaint involves student or staff misconduct.
+If so, the DPE/HRO should follow the formal procedures outlined below.
+If the complaint involves unlawful activity, the matter must be reported to the police for investigation. - 5.
+In circumstances not warranting formal procedures, the DPE/ HRO should address concerns and take action to stop the behaviour.
 The complainant should be informed of all actions taken.
-Options for dealing with the complaint include: - Meeting with the person about whom the complaint is made to discuss the behaviour but not make an allegation; - With the permission of the complainant, discussing the allegations with theother person, advising them of necessary changes to future behaviour, explaining their rights, and referring them to material such as this and other relevant policies; - Recommend mediation and/or counselling; - Speak informally, and in general terms, to other students or staff to inform them of responsibilities; and
+Options for dealing with the complaint include: - Meeting with the person about whom the complaint is made to discuss the behaviour but not make an allegation; - With the permission of the complainant, discussing the allegations with the other person, advising them of necessary changes to future behaviour, explaining their rights, and referring them to material such as this and other relevant policies; - Recommend mediation and/or counselling; - Speak informally, and in general terms, to other students or staff to inform them of responsibilities; and

-Organise training on equal opportunity, discrimination and harassment forstudents or staff as appropriate.
+• Organise training on equal opportunity, discrimination and harassment for students or staff as appropriate.